merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

-                                                on the space character) [modules output mode] pathwise_module_is_complete ..................: Whether a module is considered complete or not based on its PATHWISE percent completeness and the completeness threshold [modules output mode] pathwise_module_completeness .................: Percent completeness of a module, computed as maximum completeness of all possible combinations of enzymes ('paths') in the definition [modules output mode] enzymes_unique_to_module .....................: A list of enzymes that only belong to this module (i.e., they are not members of multiple modules) [modules output mode] unique_enzymes_hit_counts ....................: How many times each unique enzyme appears in the sample (order of counts corresponds to list in `enzymes_unique_to_module` field) [modules output mode] proportion_unique_enzymes_present ............: Proportion of enzymes unique to this one module that are present in the sample [modules output mode] unique_enzymes_context_string ................: Describes the unique enzymes contributing to the `proportion_unique_enzymes_present` field [modules output mode]
+                                                on the space character) [modules output mode] pathwise_module_is_complete ..................: Whether a module is considered complete or not based on its PATHWISE percent completeness and the completeness threshold [modules output mode] pathwise_module_completeness .................: Percent completeness of a module, computed as maximum completeness of all possible combinations of enzymes ('paths') in the definition [modules output mode] enzymes_unique_to_module .....................: A list of enzymes that only belong to this module (ie, they are not members of multiple modules) [modules output mode] unique_enzymes_hit_counts ....................: How many times each unique enzyme appears in the sample (order of counts corresponds to list in `enzymes_unique_to_module` field) [modules output mode] proportion_unique_enzymes_present ............: Proportion of enzymes unique to this one module that are present in the sample [modules output mode] unique_enzymes_context_string ................: Describes the unique enzymes contributing to the `proportion_unique_enzymes_present` field [modules output mode]